BoikoVD/CryptoPursuerBot/README.md

 ## Version 2.

 #### This bot can send messages when your coins will grow up to the percentage which you have set.

+You need to insert your API keys in the appropriate fields of the file tokens.js to work properly.